dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.0.md

 ## Identity update

-It's easier to build secure web APIs using Identity in ASP.NET Core 2.0.
+We've made it easier to build secure web APIs using Identity in ASP.NET Core 2.0.
 You can acquire access tokens for accessing your web APIs using the [Microsoft Authentication Library (MSAL)](https://www.nuget.org/packages/Microsoft.Identity.Client).

 For information about the status of planned documentation, see the [GitHub issue](https://github.com/aspnet/Docs/issues/3668).

 ## SPA templates

 Single-Page Application (SPA) project templates for Angular, Aurelia, Knockout.js, React.js, and React.js with Redux are available.
 The Angular template has been updated to Angular 4.
-The Angular and React templates are available by default; for information about how to get access to the others, see [Creating a new SPA project](xref:client-side/spa-services#creating-a-new-project).
+The Angular and React templates are available by default; for information about how to get access to the other templates, see [Creating a new SPA project](xref:client-side/spa-services#creating-a-new-project).
 For information about how to build a SPA in ASP.NET Core, see Using [JavaScriptServices for Creating Single Page Applications](xref:client-side/spa-services).

 ## Kestrel improvements